stratosfloor/favorite-places/README.md

-# favorite_places
+## favorite_places

-A Flutter project for favorite places.
+A Flutter project built for mobile for favorite places.

 ##